 Many HSPs are minimalists – or better yet – essentialists.
 Working towards having only things that are beautiful and useful around them.
 Decluttering all the unnecessary noise makes a Highly Sensitive Person’s life much more peaceful.

-Even though being a Highly Sensitive Person is not an illness it might be worth paying attention to the degree it influences your life.
+Even though being a Highly Sensitive Person is not an illness, it might be worth paying attention to the degree it influences your life.

-There’s two instances where I’d recommend consulting with a therapist:
+There are two instances where I’d recommend consulting with a therapist: